ezequieldarevalo/battleship/README.md

 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 - v14.18.0 node version (6.14.15 npm version).

-- Install the application dependencies with the command: `npm install`
+- Install the application dependencies with the `npm install` command.

 ## Available Scripts